2012 Summer School on Computational Materials Science

 Fees and expenses

 There is a registration fee of $150 for accepted applicants.
-The school will include a poster session, and poster presenters will receive a $75 fee reduction.
+Poster presenters receive a $75 fee reduction.

 You can pay online via credit card at secure website.

 Housing at a nearby dormitory will be provided at no cost to non-local partipants for the duration of the school.
 In addition, some travel support is available based on need.
 Applicants should indicate their expected expenses and financial needs to attend the school, when applying.